 Now, download Qiling Partition Master to free your hands now.

-Users can quickly troubleshoot the issues of NTFS permission not being available in the FAT32 file system.
-Effective solutions like Qiling Partition Master can be used to quickly convert FAT32 into NTFS format with no additional issues.
+Users can quickly resolve issues with NTFS permissions not being available in the FAT32 file system by using tools like Qiling Partition Master to convert FAT32 to NTFS format, which resolves the issue.

 1. NTFS vs. Share Permissions: which takes preferences?